KevinDHeath/NugetPackages/src/Helper/README.md

 # Helper Packages
-The Helper packages documentation for .NET applications can be found at [Helper Packages](https://kevindheath.github.io/nuget).
+The packages documentation can be found at [.NET Helper Packages](https://kevindheath.github.io/nuget).

 > Note: .NET Standard 2.0 is the highest version of .NET Standard that is supported by the .NET Framework.\
 > See [The future of .NET Standard](https://devblogs.microsoft.com/dotnet/the-future-of-net-standard/) for more information.